OS-RSPS/blog/_posts/10-13-23-patch-notes-spells-warriors-and-warlocks/10-13-23-patch-notes-spells-warriors-and-warlocks.md

 - Fixed the Ornate granite maul special attack not being instant.
 - Eniola, the banker at the Ourania altar, now has a Presets option.
 - Elite void equipment now correctly only requires 42 defence, rather than 50.
+- Fixed an issue causing certain Chambers of Xeric tasks and the Solo time competition to not update correctly.

 <div class="spacer-medium"></div>
 <div class="changes-body">